 Verify Corrective Action Check that fan is properly seated on the filter Move fan housing until it rests properly on top of the filter.
-Check/Inspect filters to see if they have become Replace if necessary. clogged Check for restriction on the fan discharge and Remove any blockage from airflow path. verify that nothing is impeding airflow at this point Check that top and rear plenums are properly Properly seat the plenums in their correct installed position.
-Check to verify filters are properly installed and Remove any material obstructing the airflow that no packing material is obstructing airflow path. path
+Check/Inspect filters to see if they have become clogged Replace if necessary.
+Check for restriction on the fan discharge and verify that Remove any blockage from airflow path. nothing is impeding airflow at this point Check that top and rear plenums are properly installed Properly seat the plenums in their correct position.
+Check to verify filters are properly installed and that no Remove any material obstructing the airflow path. packing material is obstructing airflow path

-3. Hi Airflow
+3. High Airflow